KrokodileDandy/MoDySy-Quarantine/CONTRIBUTING.md

   * e.g. `x = 1`, not `x=1`
 * Seperate blocks of code with empty lines
 * Open parenthesis behind methods e.g. `private setupCollision(): void {`
+* No empty lines between the documentation and the first line of the class/method

 ### Naming conventions
 * Use CamelCase e.g. `MyClass`